FirstLegoLeague/launcher/docs/userguide.md

 1. Start the `Launcher`
 1. Open the Tournament Setup page (role: admin, password:admin-pass)
 1. Set your Tournament name (Tournament Settings / Tournament Title / Save)
-    1. Add your sponsor logos (Images)
+1. Add your sponsor logos (Sponsor Logos - at the top of the screen)
-    1. Load the schedule file or team list (Import)
+1. Load the schedule file or team list (Import - icon at top right of screen)
 1. Open the Scoreboard page
 1. Open the Timer page
 1. Open the Scoring page
 1. Press New
+1. Select the team from the dropdown list
 1. Enter the referee name (optional for admin or scorekeeper roles)
 1. Choose the table  (optional for admin or scorekeeper roles)
-    1. Select the team from the dropdown list
 1. Select the round (practice #1 / ranking #1 / ranking #2 / ranking #3).
-    1. Score each mission, and have the technician sign the scoresheet
+1. Score each mission, and have the Team Technician sign the scoresheet
 1. Press Done
 1. On the top left of the `Scoring` tab, click `Back to scores`
 1. The list of scores entered so far are shown
 1. The Scoreboard page shows the scores entered **for the current stage**.

 ## Launcher